In partnership with Relate

 - Talks about families: NO, don’t worry, not talks about starting a family… just about existing family members.
-Some people are more sensitive about discussing family matters than others but, given how much you guys have been hanging out, it wouldn’t be surprising if you start sharing stories of sibling fall-outs or parents getting on your nerves etc.
+Some people are more sensitive about discussing family matters than others.
+However, given how much you guys have been hanging out, it wouldn’t be surprising if you start sharing stories of sibling fall-outs or parents getting on your nerves etc.

 - Discussions about personal struggles/mental health issues: Mental health issues are very common and people are generally getting better at talking about them.
 If someone you are dating has a mental health issue, they’re likely to need a certain level of support and understanding.
 Talking about these issues openly shows that your bond is deepening.

 Now, the real question is how capable is the person you’re seeing of handling these changes?
-If they start to freak out then perhaps you need to think a bit more about how well suited you are.
+If they start to freak out, then maybe think a bit more about how well suited you are.
 Take Relate’s test to find out how compatible you are with someone.

 If you have any further enquiries or need any advice or help with your relationships check out Relate’s website and sign up to their monthly newsletter.